TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 This can be confusing at first, but it starts making sense the more you use it.
-Also, the docker-compose.yml file contains a setup to start needed databases for the functional tests and runTests.sh is tuned to call the different scenarios.
+Also, the docker-compose.yml file contains a setup to start needed databases for the functional tests and :file:`runTests.sh` is tuned to call the different scenarios.

 .. index:: Testing; Acceptance